Grant Kirkhope

-Grant Kirkhope is a Scottish-American composer and voice actor for video games and film.
+Grant Kirkhope (born 10 July 1962) is a Scottish composer and voice actor for video games and film.
 Some of his notable works include GoldenEye 007, Banjo-Kazooie, Donkey Kong 64, and Perfect Dark, among many others.
-He has been nominated for various BAFTA, ASCAP, and IFMCA awards.
+He has won an Ivor Novello Award for Mario + Rabbids Sparks of Hope and a World Soundtrack Award for The King's Daughter, as well as being nominated for BAFTA, ASCAP, and IFMCA awards.
+He has also provided the voice for the character Donkey Kong in many of his game appearances.

 Early life and education

-Kirkhope was born in Edinburgh, Scotland, where his mother worked as a music hall dancer.
-Kirkhope's father was an avid music fan and exposed him to early influences such as Frank Sinatra and Glenn Miller.
+Kirkhope was born in Edinburgh, Scotland, where his mother, Margaret Kirkhope, worked as a music hall dancer.
+Kirkhope's father, Alexander Kirkhope, was works manager of Redpath Brown steel works and was an avid music fan and exposed him to early influences such as Frank Sinatra and Glenn Miller.
 Kirkhope taught himself to play guitar at age 11 and is classically trained in the trumpet.
 Kirkhope was brought up in Knaresborough, North Yorkshire from the age of five, and attended King James's School.
 Kirkhope played in various bands after leaving the Royal Northern College of Music, including Zoot and the Roots along with the saxophonist Snake Davis.
 Kirkhope also spent many years as part of "the Big Bad Horns" which were part of UK rock band Little Angels.
 Kirkhope joined Rare in October 1995, he played for two bands called Syar and Maineeaxe where he played the guitar and already knew Robin Beanland, another Rare composer.